1. GENERAL INFORMATION

 12. FINAL PROJECT OVERVIEW

-Objective: Apply all course skills to a real dataset and communicate findings professionally
+Objective: Apply all course skills to a real dataset and communicate findings professionally through a complete data analysis project.

 Components: